gabrieldansereau/betadiversity-hotspots/README.md

 1. `00a_ebd_extraction.jl` extracts the Warblers data from the complete EBD to `data/raw` (not version controlled).

-1. `00b_ebd_preparation.jl` prepares the Warblers data in `data/raw` for the analyses, then saves the results in `data/proc` (not version controlled)
+1. `00b_ebd_preparation.jl` prepares the Warblers data in `data/raw` for the analyses, then saves the results in `data/proc` (not version-controlled)

 1. `00c_landcover.jl` prepares the landcover data from Copernicus and exports the environmental data as CSVs in `data/proc` and as TIFF files in `data/raster`.

 1. `01_distributions` assembles the species distributions from the raw data as layers, then exports these to `data/raster`.
 It also produces examples of single species maps.

-1. `02_training_bart.R` trains BARTs (Bayesian Additive Regression Trees) in _R_ (package `embarcadero`) based on the distribution and environmental rasters, then predict the species distributions (exported as CSV files, which are not version controlled).
+1. `02_training_bart.R` trains BARTs (Bayesian Additive Regression Trees) in _R_ (package `embarcadero`) based on the distribution and environmental rasters, then predicts the species distributions (exported as CSV files, which are not version controlled).

 1. `03_predictions_bart.jl` assembles the predicted distributions as layers and exports them as raster files.

-1. `04_full-extent.jl` performs the main analysis steps (on the full spatial extent): getting species richness and LCBD values per site, and verifying the relationship between the two.
+1. `04_full-extent.jl` performs the main analysis steps (on the full spatial extent): getting species richness and LCBD values per site and verifying the relationship between the two.
 These steps can be performed on either the observed or predicted distributions.

 1. `05_subareas.jl`  reapplies the analyses on smaller regions and investigates the effect of the spatial scale on the results.

 1. `06_moving-windows.jl` investigates the effect of the proportion of rare species on the relationship between species richness and LCBD values at varying scales.

-1. `07_comparison_data.jl` re-runs the main analysis steps on both the observed and predicted data, and prepares the results for comparison in the following scripts.
+1. `07_comparison_data.jl` re-runs the main analysis steps on both the observed and predicted data and prepares the results for comparison in the following scripts.

-1. `08_comparison_glm.jl` performs GLMs in _R_ to compare the observed and predicted results, and saves the results to be plotted in the next script.
+1. `08_comparison_glm.jl` performs GLMs in _R_ to compare the observed and predicted results and saves the results to be plotted in the next script.

 1. `09_comparison_plots.jl` produces plots comparing the observed and predicted results.
-The comparison is made by comparing the results directly (called difference plots) or the GLM residuals produced in the preceding scripts (called residual plots).
+The comparison is made by comparing the results directly (called difference plots) or the GLM residuals produced in the previous script (called residual plots).

 ## Main results